mattflipsbits/DuinoDays/Day4/Day4.md

 ### Activities (TODO)
-- Fix a variable scope bug
+- Debug: Blink with Variables
-- Refactor Blink to use variables
+- From Scratch: Blink with Variables
-- Add output to serial monitor to reflect LED state
+- Challenge: Blink with Serial Monitor

 ## Self-note (to be removed):
 - Introduce only `ints` for now - add other data types as necessary (there's just too many, don't overwhelm)